TreyM-WSS/m2x-android/Readme.md

 **Note**: the client version does not necessarily reflect the version used in the AT&T M2X API.

+## Test/Sample Android Application
+To get you up and running quickly, we have provided a sample/test Android application for you here: https://github.com/attm2x/m2x-android-test-app

 ## License

 This SDK is provided under the MIT license.
 See [LICENSE](LICENSE) for applicable terms.